What's the best way to trap grey squirrels and can you do it in the garden of a residential area?

 BASC says: “Grey squirrels have limited legal protection and can be controlled all year round by a variety of methods including shooting and trapping.
 It is an offence under section 14 of the Wildlife and Countryside Act (1981) to introduce and release grey squirrels into the wild.
 Under the provisions of the Animal Welfare Act 2006 any person responsible for a squirrel trap, would only be responsible for any animal caught by it but not its offspring still in the wild.
 Under the act, it is an offence to cause unnecessary suffering to a kept animal (this includes live caught animals).”

-The licence for use of warfarin to control grey squirrels ended in September 2014.There are no mitigating circumstances.
+The licence for use of warfarin to control grey squirrels ended in September 2014.There are no mitigating circumstances other than indoor use.